Chakra: Similar concepts

+Belief in the chakra system of Hinduism and Buddhism differs from the historic Chinese system of meridians in acupuncture.

-The seven chakra system
+Seven chakra system

-The more common and most studied chakra system incorporates six major chakras along with a seventh center generally not regarded as a chakra.
+Esoteric traditions in Hinduism mention numerous numbers and arrangements of chakras, of which a classical system of six-plus-one, the last being the Sahasrara, is most prevalent.
+It incorporates six major chakras along with a seventh centre generally not regarded as a chakra.
 These points are arranged vertically along the axial channel (sushumna nadi in Hindu texts, Avadhuti in some Buddhist texts).
 According to Gavin Flood, this system of six chakras plus the sahasrara "center" at the crown first appears in the Kubjikāmata-tantra, an 11th-century Kaula work.